lightrush/framework-laptop-formula/README.md

 <details>
 <summary>Click to see more...</summary>

+- Install HiRes codecs (aptX, LDAC) for PulseAudio to use with Bluetooth devices.
 - Add a workaround for a kernel quirk that should improve idle power consumtion by about 2-3W after resuming from suspend, when using the `s2idle` sleep mode.
 - Add support for Ubuntu 22.04.